Take a look around the Kirkstyle Inn and Rooms, the little pub in the country that’s perfect for a weekend getaway

 And the Inn is only 10 minutes away from Gleneagles, with its world-famous Championship golf courses.

-We really enjoyed our visit to the Kirkstyle Inn, and were really impressed by the high standard of the accommodation, food and service there.
+I really enjoyed my visit to the Kirkstyle Inn, and were really impressed by the high standard of the accommodation, food and service there.

 The room felt very special, with that super-comfortable bed and the relaxing slipper bath.
 The facilities are excellent and its elegant decor makes it feel very calm and relaxing.